 Our response in affliction reveals our true nature in Christ

 Our response to afflictions reveals if truly we have lived and experienced God as a living God and not just as a theological God.
 Many Christians even those who are decades in Christ do not see God as more than a theological God who they must respect, revere, worship but they have zero experience with him.

-In time of afflictions these Christians run from pillar to post, from pastor to bishop, church to church, denomination to denomination (as they don’t have peace) and if the problem persist they go into depression and ultimately lose ‘faith’.
+In the time of afflictions, these Christians run from pillar to post, from pastor to bishop, church to church, denomination to denomination (as they don’t have peace) and if the problem persists they go into depression and ultimately lose ‘faith’.
 Philippians 4:7.

 What to do in times of affliction

 Be assured: Gods masterplan has not changed and everything works to bring about this plan.
 Even the attacks of the enemy are turned to good for us.
 Nothing should be elevated more than God, not riches, not healing, not safety.
 We should never desire anything so much as to begin to doubt God if that thing doesn’t materialise.
 Gods masterplan is to give us salvation, that must first be settled, every other thing is an addition.
 Mark 8: 36; Ephesians 1:9-14